umich-its-networking/python-packaging-training-2019-05/advanced/publicly-distributing-packages.md

 ---
-title: Distributing a Package Through PyPi
+title: Publicly Distributing a Package Through PyPi
 ---

 This tutorial follows the [packaging web application guide]({{ "/advanced/packaging-web-applications" | relative_url }}) and shows how a distribution can be uploaded to PyPi for public use